Orkhon Valley & Vastness of the Gobi Desert Trip

 Guides

-An English speaking guide will serve the group.
-They are all friendly, helpful and most of them were born and raised in the Mongolian countryside.
-Therefore, they have good knowledge about every aspect of Mongolia and have at least three years or more years of guiding experience.
+An English-speaking guide will lead the group.
+They are all friendly and helpful; most were born and raised in the Mongolian countryside.
+Therefore, they have good knowledge about every aspect of Mongolia and have at least three or more years of guiding experience.
 During the camel riding, a local guide will support you.

 Transportation

-The best time to take the Orkhon Valley & Vastness of the Gobi Desert Trip is between 15 May and 5 October.
-Therefore, the group tours are available between the above period.
+The best time to take the Orkhon Valley & Vastness of the Gobi Desert Trip is between 15 May and 15 October.
+Therefore, group tours are available during the above period.

-The beginning of August and July is the hottest and wettest.
-As well as busiest due to the traditional holiday Naadam festival.
-Expect +22°C to +38°C daytime and +16 to +25°C at nights.
+The beginning of August and July are the hottest and wettest months.
+Those months are busy due to the national holiday Naadam festival.
+July and August average temperature is +22°C to +38°C daytime and +16 to +25°C at night.

 The second half of June and August is a perfect time to travel the Gobi desert in terms of weather.
-Not too hot, not cool, and not rainy.
-Expect +14°C to +30°C daytime and +8°C to +15°C at nights.
+It’s not too hot, not cool, and not rainy.
+The average temperature is +14°C to +30°C daytime and +8°C to +15°C at night.

 What to bring and wear?

-• Torch/headlamp will be useful when going to bathrooms in the evenings and at nights while staying at the ger camps
+• Torch/headlamp will be useful when going to the bathrooms in the evenings and at night while staying at the ger camps

 • Lightweight windproof/waterproof jacket